brwnj/cu_projects/README.md

 #Deterding

-+ need to meet to discuss IPA

-#Hits-Clip; hg18
+#Hits-Clip

 + still need to run PK61-63
 + heatmap of miRNA, something that you can zoom into
 + matrix2png

-#Poly(A); hg18
+#Poly(A)

 + add class to peak name

-+ maybe just run dexseq without real replicates and see how many are significant
++ update ucsc
++ run dexseq for all combinations (1v1 with fake rep)
++ send dexseq results

++ start work on fisher testing of pairs to see whether we're getting the right answer

 + classify proximal-distal using log2foldchange
 + group each classified dexseq results into categories